The 4 River Valleys Historical Society is based in Carthage, New

 On Saturday, July 29 at 11 AM, the Thousand Islands

-Chapter of the Sons of the American Revolution are
+Chapter of the Sons of the American Revolution

-joining with 4 River Valleys Historical Society and the
+joined with 4 River Valleys Historical Society and the

 Town of Champion to honor ten Revolutionary War Soldiers